johnlbellamy/TextCleaner2000/README.md

 # Install
 1) Download or clone File
 2) Unzip file.
-You can put unzipped file in your python-dev directory or put it in your project's working directory.
+You put TextCleaner/TextCleaner in your project's working directory.
-   For smaller projects, where a few files "live" in the same root as TextCleaner2000, simply place TextCleaner2000/TextCleaner2000 in your project's root direcory.

-   For larger projects, or to specify a specific directory you can pass the chosen TextCleaner2000 directory as the only argument in object instantiation.
-See below for sample usage.

 # Add to imports: